jvictor0/theallelectricsmartgrid/docs/lamejuis.md

 ## Inputs

 LameJuis has six gate inputs (A) on the left side of the module labeled A-F.  Each input is normalled to a divide-by-2 clock divider (flip flop) of the input above, meaning you can run the entire sequencer on a single clock at the A-input and get cascading clock dividers the other inputs.
 Running in this mode can feel a lot like a 64-step sequencer, but by sending other sorts of gate patterns you can get all sorts of behaviors out of LameJuis.
+Sending a trigger to the reset input will reset the clock dividers for unplugged inputs the next time the input above goes high.

 Quick note about conventions: although you can plug any gate patterns into LameJuis you want, things become easier to explain/motivate if we assume the top inputs are changing faster than the bottom inputs.
 Then we can say the top inputs represent melodic movement while the middle inputs represent chord progression and bottom inputs represent song form (since melodies move faster than chords, which move faster than song form).
 This is, of course, just a thing in our brains, but our brains are so used to hearing music organized in this way we might as well exploit this hierarchy.
 From the perspective of how the sequencer actually works, all six inputs are identical.